orchestrator-ai/orchestrator-ai.github.io/csua.md

 Run `who` to find the list of users currently on the server.
 To write someone a message, just type `write [username] [tty]` and hit enter, then spam as much as you'd like.
 For example, `write user1 pts/8`.

+# Be a good citizen and use `/datasets`
+This is if you want to share a large dataset with others.
+It helps prevent the nightmare scenario where latte runs out of space and programs no longer work properly (this has happened in the past...)

+Anyway, you may find this [information on symlinks](https://stackoverflow.com/questions/1951742/how-can-i-symlink-a-file-in-linux) helpful.
+In essence, you can have a "folder" that is actually a link to `/datasets` and a program that depended on a dataset being downloaded in the same folder will just work!